SAP/node-socketio-stream/README.md

 ```

 ## License
-This project is licensed under the Apache Software License Version 2.0 except as noted otherwise in the LICENSE file.
+Copyright (c) 2020 SAP SE or an SAP affiliate company.
+All rights reserved.
+This file and all other files in this repository are licensed under the Apache License, v2.0 except as noted otherwise in the [LICENSE](https://github.com/SAP/node-socket-stream/blob/master/LICENSE) file.